openbraininstitute/brain-indexer/docs/multi_index.rst

 .. code-block:: bash

     # Using SBATCH scripts:
-    sbatch -n N --mem-per-cpu MEM --account=ACCOUNT --partition=prod SCRIPT
+    sbatch --ntasks N --mem-per-cpu MEM --account=ACCOUNT --partition=prod SCRIPT

     # Interactive equivalent:
-    srun -n N --mem-per-cpu MEM --account=ACCOUNT --partition=prod SPATIAL_INDEX_COMMAND
+    srun --ntasks N --mem-per-cpu MEM --account=ACCOUNT --partition=prod SPATIAL_INDEX_COMMAND

-the value of ``N`` and ``MEM`` depend on the size of the circuit.
+the value of ``N`` (number of MPI ranks) and ``MEM`` (memory per MPI rank) depend on the size of the circuit.
 The important resource is the total amount of RAM.
 There are two ways of increasing the total amount of RAM:

 * either by changing ``N``;
 * or by changing ``MEM``.